-In the User Experience Design program, you will discover Design Thinking and learn how to understand and empathize with users; perform research; synthesize findings; analyze and interpret data; generate ideas and concepts (or solutions); iterate upon these solutions; test these solutions; and build applications to solve real-world problems, focusing on the end user.
+In the UX Design program, you will discover Design Thinking and learn how to understand and empathize with users; perform research; synthesize findings; analyze and interpret data; generate ideas and concepts (or solutions); iterate upon these solutions; test these solutions; and build applications to solve real-world problems, focusing on the end user.
 While iterating on solutions, you will create high fidelity prototypes influencing the final build of the application.
 UI/UX design is a rewarding and fulfilling career because ultimately, as a UI/UX designer, the goal of your work is to make lives better.

 Throughout the program, you’ll always be connected to your classmates, course facilitators, and subject matter experts as part of our online community — the Kenzie Fam.
 So, you’ll become comfortable with communicating and collaborating as part of a UI/UX design team.

 Graduates from the UX Design program will be job-ready and prepared to enter the high-demand and fast-growing field of UI/UX design.
 One feature of the program is portfolio design, which means you’ll get to build a robust, competitive and professional portfolio that you can showcase to future employers.
 The online courses are also intended to emulate a first-year internship in the UX design industry.
 You can expect to gain knowledge of industry best practices, participate in project-based learning, and engage in real-life UI/UX design scenarios.

 - Length: The overall program runs for 9 months

 - Please note, our UX program will move from 16 credits to 18 credits for future start dates.

 - Location: Online and available to U.S. learners